wp-ng/angular-foundation-6/src/dropdownToggle/docs/readme.md

 - `close-on-click`: Allows a click on the body to close the dropdown.
 - `pane-align`: Determines how the dropdown-pane should be aligned from the toggle.
 - `toggle-on-hover`: Toggles the dropdown-pane when hovering over the toggle instead of on click.
+- `pane-offset`: Sets the pane's vertical distance from the toggle.